 Ian Murray, executive director of the Society of Editors commented: “Kate Adie is one of the most influential journalists of our age.
 Her record speaks for itself and her dedication to our profession and the high standards the public demands of it is legendary.

 “I’m delighted that the Society is able to recognise Kate’s achievements and her on-going commitment to our profession with a Lifetime Achievement Award.”

-The Anniversary Conference has already secured a line-up of key industry figures including the UK’s Information Commissioner Elizabeth Denham and national newspaper editors James Harding (Tortoise), Ted Verity (The Mail on Sunday), Alison Phillips (Daily Mirror) and Chris Evans (The Telegraph).
+The Anniversary Conference has already secured a line-up of key industry figures including the UK’s Information Commissioner Elizabeth Denham and national newspaper editors Alison Phillips (Daily Mirror), Chris Evans (The Telegraph), Christian Broughton (The Independent) and Vic Motune (The Voice).

 A panel scrutinising the survival of investigative journalism has also been announced with Claire Newell (Daily Telegraph), Paul Henderson (Daily Mirror), Jane Bradley (BuzzFeed) and Tom Bristow (Archant Investigations Unit).

 More details of the conference programme and speakers are soon to be announced.

 Early bird discount for the conference is available until 19 September.